SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 [Relative file paths](../../getting-started/command-usage.html#relative-file-paths) can be used.

+!!! note

+    File paths can be surrounded with quotes, but they do not need to be.

 !!! warning

     If you move an icon file and do not update its path in your input file, the icon will not be found and will not be applied.